msmjsuarez/SimpleOOP/README.md

 # SimpleOOP
-This project is just a simple OOP with Composer
+This project is just a simple OOP in PHP with Composer